trifoil/BIGHOMESERV/README.md

 Most of this tutorial comes from the official website : https://www.truenas.com/docs/scale/22.12/scaletutorials/toptoolbar/

+For information, I use Fedora Linux 38 (Workstation Edition).

 ## Table of Contents
 1. [Installation of TrueNAS Scale](#installation)
 2. [Disk Management and RAID Configuration](#disk-management)